-Welcome to the comprehensive list of investment terms and their definitions, designed for investors at all levels.
+Welcome to the comprehensive list of stock market terms and their definitions, designed for investors at all levels.

 In this article we will go over the basic stock market terms.
 Stock market trading goes back about 200 years.
 In the US, the colonial government used to sell bonds in order to finance the war.
 The government promised to pay the buyers of bonds at a later date.
 It was during this time that private banks started issuing stocks of companies to raise money.
 This was also a time when the rich had tremendous opportunities to scale up their wealth.

 In 1792, twenty four big merchants joined hands to create the New York Stock Exchange (NYSE).
 The daily meeting in Wall Street for trading bonds and stocks was also initiated during this time.
 In the early half of the 19th century, the US witnessed rapid economic growth.
 The companies understood that investors were eager to have partial ownership so they offered stocks.
 By the turn of the 20th century, stocks worth millions of dollars were traded and the stock markets began to grow globally.
 Today the stock exchanges such as NYSE, London Stock Exchange, and the Tokyo Stock Exchange have a major impact on global economy and commerce.

 History has shown that the issuing of stocks helped companies to expand exponentially.
 The economy where the stock market is on the rise can be considered an upcoming economy.
 Rising share prices tend to be associated with the increased business investments.
 Share prices also actively influence the wealth of households and their consumption.
 Exchanges act as the clearinghouse for every transaction which means that they collect and deliver the shares, guaranteeing payment to the sellers.
 Over time, the increased usage of the stocks and stock exchanges created a unique vocabulary.
 Today, to understand the workings of the financial markets, it is important that we have a good knowledge of these basic stock market terms.